-Manchester blast witness: 'bodies scattered about everywhere'
+Manchester blast witness: 'Bodies scattered about everywhere'

 'The roads were bedlam'

-Sam Ward, who lives by the arena, said the loud bang he heard "was really sharp, really nothing like I have ever heard in the city center before."
+Sam Ward, who lives by the arena, said the loud bang he heard "really nothing like I have ever heard in the city center before."

-He saw ambulances and sirens.
+He saw ambulances and heard sirens.

-"Initially after the first wave of sirens and the evacuation, it was filled with cars.
-The roads were bedlam.
-People just going through red lights," he said.
+"Initially after the first wave of sirens and the initial evacuation, it was filled with cars.
+The roads were actually bedlam.
+People actually going through red lights," he said.